 First, gather as much information as possible.
 If you notice the car speeding off, write down the make, model, and license plate number.
-These details can help police locate the driver, and can also help your insurance company decide your claim.
-If there are witnesses that have stopped to help, ask for their names and contact information so that they can verify your claim.
+These details can help police locate the driver and can also help your insurance company decide your claim.
+If there are witnesses that have stopped to help, ask for their names and contact information so that they can help you verify your claim.
 Make a note of the time and location in which the accident took place, and take pictures of your vehicle.

-If you are eventually able to identify the driver that hit you, you can obtain their insurance information and file a claim through their insurance.
-If you or police are unable to locate the driver or if the driver was uninsured, you may have to file a claim with your own insurance company and seek coverage through uninsured motorist (UM) coverage.
+If you can eventually identify the driver that hit you, you can obtain their insurance information and file a claim through their insurance.
+If you or the police are unable to locate the driver, or if the driver is uninsured, you may have to file a claim with your insurance company and seek coverage through uninsured motorist (UM) coverage.